 Analysis was conducted to evaluate impacts accumulating over the course of a 5-year period.
 The analysis assumed that all impacts would accumulate.
 In reality, soft bottom habitats may recover in the short term where heavier military expended materials are buried under shifting sediments; hard bottom habitats would recover over the long term where hard, stable military expended materials become overgrown with similar organisms.
-The total proportional impact footprint for impacts from high explosives over the 5-year period would be approximately 36.5, 31.0, and 316.5 acres for hard bottom, intermediate bottom, and soft bottom respectively.
-Approximately 27.0 acres of unknown habitat would be impacted.
-However, total impacts would still affect less than 0.02 percent of the total area of each habitat type (hard, intermediate, and soft) would be impacted.
-Details of this analysis can be found in Appendix F (Military Expended Materials and Direct Strike Impact Analyses).
+The total proportional impact footprint for impacts from high explosives over a 5-year period would be approximately 58.5, 52.5, and 424.5 acres for hard bottom, intermediate bottom, and soft bottom respectively.
+Approximately 7.5 acres of unknown habitat would be impacted.
+However, total impacts would still affect less than 0.04 percent of the total area of each habitat type (hard, intermediate, and soft) would be impacted.
+Details of this analysis can be found in Appendix F (Military Expended Materials and Direct Strike Impact Analysis).